justincasher/vantage/docs/contributing/code_of_conduct.md

 * Public or private harassment
 * Publishing others' private information, such as a physical or email address, without their explicit permission
+* Sharing private communications (such as emails, direct messages, etc.) without explicit consent from all parties involved
 * Other conduct which could reasonably be considered inappropriate in a professional setting